apache/camel/examples/camel-example-netty-http/README.md

 There is 4 modules in this example:

-* `shared-netty-http-server` - The Shared Netty HTTP server that the other Camel applications uses.
+* `shared-netty-http-server` - The Shared Netty HTTP server that the other Camel applications uses
 * `myapp-one` - A Camel application that reuses the shared Netty HTTP server
 * `myapp-two` - A Camel application that reuses the shared Netty HTTP server
 * `myapp-cdi` - A Camel CDI application that reuses the shared Netty HTTP server

 ### Build

-You will need to compile and prepared this example first:
+You will need to compile this example first:

 ```sh
 $ mvn install